andreabedini/hgeos/DEV.md

 which you'll need to install before you can build the code.
 Future versions may bake GEOS in directly.

+You will need at least version 3.3 of [GEOS][geos].
+You can try installing from your package repository, but be warned that this might install an old version of the library which might result in missing functions during link of the package.

 ### Mac OS X

 Using [Homebrew][homebrew]: